 That’s why they spoke at the TUSD meeting last month, and that’s why they successfully petitioned the Governing Board to pass a districtwide mental health resolution.
-The student group also persuaded Tanque Verde to adopt a resolution.
-Peris Lopez, a Catalina Foothills High senior and MFOL leader, also convinced the Catalina Foothills governing board to adopt a resolution addressing mental health and other student safety-related issues, but it wasn't affiliated with MFOL.
+The student group also persuaded Catalina Foothills and Tanque Verde to adopt the resolution.

 “Mental health is not a partisan issue,” Bauer-Bedrick, the Tucson High freshman, told the Star after the meeting.
 “It can affect you in different degrees of intensity, but everyone has a mind.”

 In passing the resolution, TUSD acknowledged all students deserve services supporting their their mental and emotional health.